HeyMaui/MLRF_PROJECT/README.md

 - Create a .venv using the requirements.txt
 - Use command 'make install'
-- Try the library using our notebooks
+- You can look at our demo.ipynb notebook to see how our library works